Key Principles of Change Management

 Key considerations for making change personal

-The change manager needs to consider the following aspects when looking to understand how functions, teams and individuals prefer to consume change:
+The Change Manager needs to consider the following aspects when looking to understand how functions, teams and individuals prefer to consume change:

 • The predisposition to change